 Note

-- In Extension IDs to exempt from the block list text box, provide one Extension ID per row that you want to Whitelist.
-In our example, we want to whitelist Super Dark Mode extension therefore we provided the extension ID of Super Dark Mode.
-[Skip this step if you do not want to whitelist any Extensions in Google Chrome].
+• Configure extension installation allow list: Enable this setting and provide the Extension IDs to Whitelist.
+As an example, we want to Whitelist the Super Dark Mode extension, therefore we have provided its extension ID.
+[Skip this step if you do not want to whitelist any Extensions in Google Chrome]

-On the Review + Create tab, review the device configuration profile and click on Create.
+• Review + Create: Review the device configuration profile on the Review + Create tab and click Create.

 Sync Intune Policies

-Now, let’s see how this policy affects the end user’s device.
-After successfully deploying this policy, open the Chrome browser to test whether the installation of all extensions is blocked, and whether only the specific extension (in this case, Super Dark Mode) is allowed according to the whitelist.
+Let’s see how this policy affects the end user’s device.
+After successfully deploying this policy, open the Chrome browser to test whether the installation of all extensions is blocked and whether only the specific extension (in this case, Super Dark Mode) is allowed according to the whitelist.

 Conclusion